JETSCAPE/SummerSchool2020/hydro_session/README.md

 ```

 Once the jupyter notebook is running in the background, the user can click
-on the link with holding the `ctrl` key.
+on the link by holding the `ctrl` key.
 The link is displayed at the
-second to the last line and begin with
+second to the last line and begins with
 `http://127.0.0.1:8888/?token=...`
 After the click, your web browser should be launched in the current directory.
 Alternatively, you can open your browser and enter the following address,
 `http://127.0.0.1:8888`

-#### 1. Plot averaged temperature and flow velocity evoltion
+#### 1. Plot averaged temperature and flow velocity evolution

 In your browser, we first go into the `hydro_session` folder.
 We can open the notebook `hydro_evo_TestRun.ipynb` by click on it inside
 the browser.
 Once the notebook is opened, the user can execute every cell
 in this notebook one-by-one.
 Press `shift+enter` to execute the cell block
-in in the notebook.
+in the notebook.

 #### 2. Animation of averaged temperature and flow velocity evolution

-Similar to the previous exercies, this time we will open the second notebook
+Similar to the previous exercise, this time we will open the second notebook
 under `hydro_session` folder, `hydro_movie_TestRun.ipynb`.
 After it is opened inside your browser, you can execute
 the code cells one by one to generate 2D color contour plots as well as